-Enhance the existing integrated planning, review, and evaluation processes that provide for the allocation of resources based on assessment results and college-wide priorities, in order to boost improvement and accountability.
+Enhance the existing integrated planning, review, and evaluation process that provides for the allocation of resources based on assessment results and college-wide priorities in order to boost improvement and accountability.

 Goal 4: Visibility and Engagement

 Promote the Guam Community College brand to achieve regional, national, and international recognition.